 There are different routes for selecting a PhD research topic:

-If you are interested in a broad area of research but don’t have a specific project in mind, please consult the advertised projects on our PhD opportunities page.
+If you are interested in a broad area of research but don’t have a specific project in mind, please consult the list of projects advertised on our PhD opportunities page.

-If you have a clear idea about a research project that you want to undertake, you should prepare a research proposal (PDF).
+If you have a clear idea about a research project that you want to undertake, you should read our guidelines on how to prepare a research proposal, download and complete the SAPD PhD Research Proposal Form.
 The project must be feasible within the resources and time frame available to you; it should also address a perceived 'gap' in the literature and, most importantly, be of interest to you.